khaiowo/Thalindor/Timeline of Major Historical Events in Elyndros 1e73e8a5a27e8022bce3f7fa7cbf07bd.md

 - **The Formation of the Eight Great Factions**: The fractured world began to stabilize, leading to the formation of the **Eight Great Factions**.
 Each faction, such as the **Verdant Oath**, **Shardbound Covenant**, and **Hollowlight Archive**, pursued its own goals of power, influence, or knowledge.
 Tensions between these factions often lead to skirmishes and wars.
 - **The Rise of the Chainsworn Circle**: The **Chainsworn Circle**, an infernal cult, rose to power in the dark corners of the world.
 They began summoning dangerous infernal creatures, creating a looming threat that the other factions must constantly contend with.
-- **Doki’s Rise as a Mercenary**: A notable figure in Elyndros' current age, **Doki**, a ruthless and skilled mercenary, has started to make waves.
+- **Doki’s Rise as a Mercenary**: A notable figure in Thalindor' current age, **Doki**, a ruthless and skilled mercenary, has started to make waves.
 With his deadly combat prowess, unique abilities, and enigmatic origins, Doki has become a figure of both fear and admiration across the land.
-- **Current Struggles for Power**: Elyndros is in a delicate balance between peace and war.
+- **Current Struggles for Power**: Thalindor is in a delicate balance between peace and war.
 The **Celestium Pact** and **Abyssal Conflux** still hold sway over the gods and divine powers, while mortal factions and organizations like the **Hunters’ Accord** and **Verdant Oath** vie for control of regions rich in magic, resources, and ancient artifacts.